This is the multi-page printable view of this section. Click here to print.

 pnpm ENDOR_PNPM_ENABLED Set to true to scan and detect dependencies for JavaScript projects that use PNPM package manager.

-pr-baseline ENDOR_SCAN_PR_BASELINE Set to the git reference that you are merging to, such as your default branch.
+pr-baseline ENDOR_SCAN_PR_BASELINE Set to the Git reference that you are merging to, such as your default branch.
 Action policies will only flag issues that do not exist in the baseline so that developers are only alerted to issues on the current changes.
 Example: --pr-baseline=main.

 pr-incremental ENDOR_SCAN_PR_INCREMENTAL Only scan packages with dependencies that have changed compared to the baseline scan.
 Must be set together with --pr-baseline or --enable-pr-comments.